IF AN ASSAULT HAS RECENTLY OCCURRED:

 1. Safety First.
 Ensure that the victim feels safe and is in a safe place.

-Confidential Support: Consider if the victim wishes to speak with a confidential resource for support such as REPP (the Rape Education Prevention Program at SJU) or CAPS (Counseling and Psychological Services at SJU).
+2. Confidential Support: Consider if the victim wishes to speak with a confidential resource for support (see below.)

 Confidential Supports on SJU’s Campus Include:

 Confidential non-emergency medical attention is available at the Student Health Center.
-Student Health can offer confidential non-emergency medical follow up, including testing for STIs.
+Student Health can offer confidential non-emergency medical follow up, including testing for sexual transmitted infections (STIs.)

 Victim Services Center (for Montgomery County) - 610-277-5200 (24 hr.
 Hotline)

 Victim Services Center (VSC) is a non-profit located in Montgomery County, Pennsylvania that provides free and confidential comprehensive support services to crime victims, their families and significant others; prevention education and risk reduction programs; and training to the professionals who work with the victims of these crimes.
 All services are provided free of charge to those who request assistance.